leifliddy/fedora-macos-vagrant-builder/README.md

 <br/>

 ## To use a pre-buit Vagrant Box to rescue a Fedora Asahi Remix installation
-**note** This is an experimental/new feature.
+**Note:** This is an experimental/new feature.
 The scripts will become better developed over the next week or so....

 Ensure this packages/plugins are installed on macos:
 ```